-Why Family Rituals?
 Families today are too busy, doing many different things.
-They are busy with #fitfam and working out, they are busy going to church groups.
-The children are busier than ever before with extra curricular activities all around.
-Everyone is busy doing different things and this reduces the time families get to actually spend together.
+They are busy with “being too busy” working out, going to church groups, extracurricular activities for the children etc. Everyone is busy doing different things and this reduces the time families get to actually spend together.

 I listened to a message from Pastor Keith Battle and picked up four components that family rituals should have.
 Keep in mind that family rituals are really to give children roots.
 Children need two things roots and wings.
 Family rituals should include at least one of the components –

 - Faith – cannot leave God out of your family.

 How you decide to include these different parts is up to your personal preferences and what works for your family.
 This time together connects the family members and gives roots that a child needs.
 When a child is disconnected from their family – the source, they are more likely to connect with bad influence from outside.
 Children must connect to something.

 [Tweet “Children must connect to something.”]

 When you spend time talking that is when you know what is in the heart of a child.
 Some parents are unknowingly raising Cain’s who are jealous with bad intentions.
 Intentional parenting is the way to know what is going on inside your child’s heart and mind.
 Eating together is a good time for the family to come together and gist about their daily activities